- Inicio

 - 5

-Rabbie Burns Tour Alloway
+Rabbie Burns tour Alloway

 The poet Robert Burns (affectionately known as Rabbie) is synonymous with Scotland.
 For admirers of his work, and those who want to learn a little bit more, have you considered taking a special Rabbie Burns tour?
 This tour will take you to Alloway in Ayrshire where he was born and raised, to places that inspired him and came to life in his poetry.
 Spend a full day exploring the Burns Museum, Burns Monument, Auld Alloway Kirk and other fascinating sites.